 Nonpoint source controls to achieve LAs will be implemented in an iterative process that places priority on those sources having the largest impact on water quality, with consideration given to ease of implementation and cost.
 Potential BMPs for reducing sediment loads and resulting impacts can be grouped into two general categories.
-The first is directed toward agricultural lands and the second is directed toward urban (developed) lands.
+The first is directed toward agricultural lands, the second towards urban (developed) land.